braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/fireos/push_notifications/integration.md

 ### Step 5: Add Client Secret and Client ID to Braze Dashboard

-Lastly, you must add the Client Secret and Client ID you obtained in [Step 1][2] to the Braze dashboard's "Manage App Group" page as pictured below:
+Lastly, you must add the Client Secret and Client ID you obtained in [Step 1][2] to the Braze dashboard's "Manage Settings" page as pictured below:

 ![FireOS Dashboard][34]